Changi City Point

 Changi City Point (Chinese: 樟城坊) is a shopping mall located in the vicinity of Changi Business Park, Singapore.
 It was constructed from June 2010, and completed in November 2011.
+It is known for its selection of outlet stores.

 In 2014, Changi City Point was sold by joint owners, Ascendas Frasers and Ascendas Development, to Frasers Centrepoint Trust (FCT) for $305 million.
 On 1 November 2023, Changi City Point was bought by The Elegant Group for $338 million.